pydata/xarray/doc/computation.rst

     abs(ds)

-Datasets also support NumPy ufuncs (requires NumPy v1.13 or newer), or alternatively you can use :py:meth:`~xarray.Dataset.apply` to apply a function to each variable in a dataset:
+Datasets also support NumPy ufuncs (requires NumPy v1.13 or newer), or alternatively you can use :py:meth:`~xarray.Dataset.map` to map a function to each variable in a dataset:

 .. ipython:: python

     np.sin(ds)
-    ds.apply(np.sin)
+    ds.map(np.sin)

 Datasets also use looping over variables for *broadcasting* in binary arithmetic.
 You can do arithmetic between any ``DataArray`` and a dataset: